top of page

 • What I want now is…

-This becomes your anchor on the days you wobble or start gaslighting yourself.
+This becomes your anchor on the days you feel uncertain or start to doubt yourself.

-Pick one or two safe people — not the loudest, not the most opinionated, but the ones who won’t rush you or scare you.
+Even if you’re used to handling everything by yourself, it’s important to seek support.
+Pick one or two safe people — not the loudest or most opinionated, but those who won’t rush you or scare you.

 This is also where the right professional support matters.
-A lot of people assume they need a solicitor first, when what they actually need is clarity, confidence, and a plan.
+Many people assume they need a solicitor first, but what they actually need is clarity, confidence, and a plan.

-That’s where someone like New Dawn Divorce Coaching can help — especially Trisha, who works specifically with people who feel overwhelmed, stuck, or scared of making the “wrong” move.
-Coaching isn’t about pushing you to leave — it’s about helping you leave well, if and when you choose to.
+That’s where someone like New Dawn Divorce Coaching can help — especially Trisha, who works specifically with individuals feeling overwhelmed, stuck, or scared of making the “wrong” move.
+Coaching isn’t about pushing you to leave; it’s about helping you leave well, if and when you choose to.

-If there’s any chance your partner could react badly — emotionally, financially, or physically — plan for safety before honesty.
+If there’s any chance your partner could react badly — emotionally, financially, or physically — plan for safety before being honest.
+This might mean:

 • Having somewhere lined up to stay